green-api/whatsapp-api-client-js/README.md

 ## API

-The API corresponds with [REST API](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) from green-api since the library wraps own methods as a https calls to the service.
+The API corresponds with [REST API](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) from green-api since the library wraps own methods as https calls to the service.
 Therefore using docs from reference above is highly encouraged.

 ## Installing